 A major preoccupation of my work is exploring how urban residents in southern cities can live good lives without emulating the resource-intensive consumption patterns of the global North.
 This is an important question to explore as the emergence of millions of "new consumers" in countries like Brazil, India, China and South Africa is driving up consumption-based emissions in these countries.
 Unequal development has meant that these new consumers emit greenhouse gases in greater amounts and faster rates than the rural and urban poor in these countries.
 Tackling consumption and the role of affluence in driving climate change is a climate and environmental justice priority.

-I just wrapped up a large collaborative project exploring the role of green public spaces in provisioning sustainable well-being.
+In 2021, I wrapped up a large collaborative project exploring the role of green public spaces in provisioning sustainable well-being.
 With colleagues at the University of Geneva, University of Basel, Shanghai University, NUS Singapore and Ateneo de Manila University funded by the Swiss Network for International Studies, this project explored how green public spaces contribute to human well-being and sustainability in four mega-coastal cities in South and South East Asia.

 At a time when notions of the public are narrowing and as cities come under pressure to privatize infrastructures and reshape existing spaces to accommodate elite lifestyles, an exploration of how green public spaces are practiced in cities today revealed how different groups of people satisfy diverse needs, such being part of a community or having contact with the natural environment, among others.
 As the Covid-19 pandemic sweeps across the world, restricting access to green public spaces for many millions of people, an approach that recognizes the value of such spaces towards ‘sustainable well-being’ is all the more relevant, particularly towards meeting the needs of marginalized social groups who are ill-served by market logics.